KimboTodd/kimblog/_posts/chromeExtension.md

 Enabling Developer Mode in Chrome is a necessary step.
 You can do this by toggling the switch next to "Developer mode" on the Extensions page (accessed via chrome://extensions).
 Then, you simply click the "Load unpacked" button and select the directory containing your extension.

 ### Parting Insights and Future Explorations

-Through this experience, reminded myself the importance of writing down what I've learned and had a little fun along the way.
+Through this experience, I reminded myself of the importance of writing down what I've learned and had a little fun along the way.

 If you're enticed by the idea of adding a little color to your most visited sites, consider creating a quick little extension for fun and learning.